Twitchfire plot in the Hero AU

 She tries to push those thoughts out of her head, reminding herself that this place was seemingly the site of a vague tragedy for the robot princess and the understandable lingering distrust just nearly got her partner impaled.

 Xe tells them the 'prophecy' was just a plan based on predictions created by another bot left here for exactly that purpose.
-Xe doubts it would be remotely possible for Twitch alone and lightly pushes Twitch to assemble a team (acknowledging that Spitfire counts but saying two is still not enough).
+Xe doubts it would be remotely possible for Sunbird alone and lightly pushes Sunbird to assemble a team (acknowledging that Spitfire counts but saying two is still not enough).
 Xe suggests the two look for the reincarnations of xer long dead siblings.
 Xe also offers the two can stay there if they ever need to.

 But of course it comes up again, and this time Spitfire gives her the ultimatum.
 She's not taking this disrespect anymore.
-She left the Quintessons to find something better, not something that's bad in a new and exotic way.
+She left the Kalat to find something better, not something that's bad in a new and exotic way.
 She tells her she's good enough, she doesn't need them, she's better than them, they were never good mentors anyway, they're holding her back.
 Whatever she thinks might convince her.

 Spitfire, her voice shaking, tells her "I loved you."